Losant/losant-docs/docs/workflows/experience/authenticate.md

 ## Configuration

 The Authenticate Experience User Node has two sections.
-First, a required section for configuring the credentials to check against existing Experience Users, and then second an optional section about what do do with the result of a successful authentication.
+First, a required section for configuring the credentials to check against existing Experience Users, and then second an optional section about what to do with the result of a successful authentication.

 ![Authenticate Experience User Node Config](/images/workflows/experience/authenticate-node-config.png "Authenticate Experience User Node Config")